davidle282/node-crud-api/README.md

-# node-crud-api
+# mern-crud-app
-RESTful APIs with Nodejs, Expressjs and MongoDb
+CRUD application using Reactjs ,Nodejs, Expressjs and Mongodb